 Simulation Module (-S)

 Module -S is the module for post-processing simulation results.
 It generates and works on a simply-structured and human-friendly Simulation Directory (.sim).
-A Simulation Directory (.sim) is typically generated from an FEPX raw result directory, which can be done as simply as follows:
+The Simulation Directory (.sim) is particularly well suited for result management and allows for the computation of new results.

-), in which case the directory contains only the tessellation, raster tessellation or mesh file but no actual simulation results.
-Finally, simulation directories that represent successive parts of a simulation (e.g. resulting from FEPX restarts) can be merged.
+), in which case it contains the (raster) tessellation or mesh file but no simulation results — the various post-processing capabilities of Simulation Module (-S) can then be used on the (raster) tessellation or mesh.
+Finally, simulation directories that represent successive parts of a simulation (e.g. resulting from FEPX restarts) can be merged into a single one.

 New results can be computed for several entities of the (raster) tessellation and mesh, including the (raster) tessellation cells and the mesh nodes, elements and elsets.
 The whole (raster) tessellation and mesh can also serve as entities.
 New entities corresponding to sets of elements can also be defined.